Facebook pixel

 Could a Potential Employer Ask About My Gender Identity During a Job Interview?

-Do I Have to File a Complaint With the Human Resources Department Before I File a Lawsuit?
+Do I Have to File a Complaint with the Human Resources Department Before I File a Lawsuit?

 Below are some examples of damages you could receive if you have become a victim of LGBTQ discrimination at work:

-• Back wages
+• Lost wages

-• Pension benefits
+• Lost Pension benefits

 • Loss of bonus payments

-• Emotional distress
+• Emotional distress from the discrimination

 • Future lost wages